wrappedcbdc/cngn-typescript-library/README.md

 # CNGnManager

 CNGnManager is a TypeScript library for interacting with a CNGN API.
-It provides a simple interface for various operations such as checking balance, swapping between chains, depositing for redemption, creating virtual accounts, and more.
+It provides a simple interface for various operations such as checking balance, swapping between chains, depositing for redemption, creating virtual accounts, generating wallet addresses, and more.

 ## Table of Contents